slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - giving yourself permission to lose, automatically guarantees a loss.
 - i'm losing and i lost are too diffrent things.
 - we prefer to see winners as naturally talented rather then hard working. beacuse if it were reversed, what would that inply to us. -- Naval Ravikant*
 > *"If winning becomes too important in a game, change the rules to make it more fun.
 Changing rules can become the new game."
 -- Kevin Kelly*
 -->

 > *"Maintain reserves.
 A man should not employ all his capacity and power at once and on every occasion.
 Even in knowledge there should be a rearguard, so that your resources are doubled.
 One must always have something to resort to when there is fear of a defeat."
 -- Balthasar Gracian*

 > *"Winning isn’t everything, but wanting to win is."
 -- Vince Lombardi*

 It’s not just about winning.
 The way you win sets you up for the next round.

 Winning is not the end of the road; it’s just a stop along the way.

-> *"Win through your actions, never through argument.'
+> *"Win through your actions, never through argument."
 'Make your accomplishments seem effortless."
 -- Robert Greene (9th and 30th laws of power)*

 > *"You only find out who is swimming naked when the tide goes out."
 -- Warren Buffett*

 > *"You might be winning but you’re not growing, and growing might be the most important form of winning."
 -- Jordan Peterson*

 > *"The war will be ended by the exhaustion of nations rather than the victories of armies."
 -- Winston Churchill*

-> *"Supreme excellence consists of breaking the enemy’s resistance without fighting" -- Sun Tzu*
+> *"Supreme excellence consists of breaking the enemy’s resistance without fighting"
+-- Sun Tzu*

 > *"Never attempt to win by force what can be won by deception."
 -- Machiavelli*

 > *"You don't win by predicting the future; you win by getting the odds right."
 -- Will Bonner*